 The outcomes are quite different.

 Computing at the edge kicks the can down the road where nothing much changes.
-Edge computing delivers customer intimate apps, in real-time, at a fraction of legacy world costs.
+Fractal Programming EDGE delivers customer intimate apps, in real-time, at a fraction of legacy world costs.

-True edge computing enables true digital transformation.
-System Oriented Programming delivers micro APPS that are purpose built for true edge computing.
+Fractal Programming EDGE computing enables true digital transformation.
+Fractal Programming EDGE delivers micro APPS that are purpose built for true edge computing.